Free shipping for orders over 80 EUR

 5. Whisky served hot:

 Another, but less common, variation is to drink your whisky warm.
 A well-known variety is the Hot Toddy.
 After heating, a few ingredients such as lemon, honey and cinnamon are added.
 It is said to have a miraculous effect, especially on colds.
-However, it must also be said that both cold and heat destroy many of the whisky's aromas.
+However, it must also be said here that both cold and heat destroy many of the whisky's aromas.